Navigator wins fourth HIRE Vets national award

-ENTERPRISE – For the fourth consecutive year, Navigator Development Group Inc. has been honored by the U.S. Department of Labor with a 2021 HIRE Vets Platinum Medallion Program Award.
+For the fourth consecutive year, Navigator Development Group Inc. has been honored by the U.S. Department of Labor (DOL) with a 2021 HIRE Vets Platinum Medallion Program Award.

 This is the only veteran employment award at the federal level.
 Navigator is among 48 companies nationwide that have received the award for four consecutive years since the award was first presented in 2018.

-In a recent virtual ceremony, the U.S. Secretary of Labor Martin Walsh said 849 businesses of different sizes nationwide met the criteria this year to recruit, employ, and retain veterans.
-He said they play an important role in helping the military make the transition to civilian life.
+In a recent virtual ceremony, the U.S. Secretary of Labor Martin Walsh said 849 businesses of different sizes nationwide met the criteria this year to recruit, employ and retain veterans.
+He said they play an important role in helping the military make that transition to civilian life.

 In a letter to Keith Gay, owner and CEO of Navigator Development Group Inc., Walsh thanked him for recognizing the value veterans bring to the workplace.
 Gay said it was a great honor to receive the award again.